galuscakova/DAT130-2026/M2/SQL-3.md

 Give the names of drinkers who frequent at least two bars.

-### Exercise B4 – Minimum per group

-For each bar, give the cheapest beer it sells and its price.

 ## Part C – Aggregation

 ### Exercise C1 – Simple aggregation